 Numinous experience is hardly dead—it remains utterly endemic to the human person.
 We can color holy dread with sarcasm, we can deny that holy awe has any objective place, but such responses are shown for everyone, at one time or another, to be false.
 The world is full of gods, and the gods belie direct treatment unless direct treatment admits the full mysterious experience of being human.

 This text originally appeared in David Mutschlecner’s Poetic Faith (2016).
-The title is drawn from Robert Duncan’s “Secondary Is the Grammer,” part of the “Dante Études” in Ground Work: Before the War): “a felt architectonics of the numinous / that drives us beyond us.”
+The title is drawn from Robert Duncan’s “Secondary Is the Grammer,” from his “Dante Études” in Ground Work: Before the War): “a felt architectonics of the numinous / that drives us beyond us.”

 David Mutschlecner is the author of four collections of poetry from Boise State's Ahsahta Press—Esse (2002), Sign (2007), Enigma and Light (2012), and Icon (2018)—as well as a book of theopoetic essays, Poetic Faith (The Lune, 2019).
 He grew up in Bloomington, Indiana; moved to Santa Fe, New Mexico, in his mid-twenties, attending graduate school at St. John's College; and has now called New Mexico home for over twenty years.